History of France (1900–present): 1945–1999

-The conservative President Jacques Chirac assumed office May 17, 1995, after a campaign focused on the need to combat France's stubbornly high unemployment rate.
+The conservative President Jacques Chirac assumed office May 17, 1995, after a campaign focused on the need to combat France's persistently high unemployment rate.
 The center of domestic attention soon shifted, however, to the economic reform and belt-tightening measures required for France to meet the criteria for Economic and Monetary Union (EMU) laid out by the Maastricht Treaty.
 In late 1995, France experienced its greatest labor unrest in at least a decade, as employees protested government cutbacks.

 In evaluating Chirac's presidency in 2015, the British magazine The Economist stated: